irahardianto/service-pattern-go/README.md

 service-pattern-go
 -------

-Hey! welcome, this is and example of simple clean architecture written in Go Lang with complete Dependency Injection along with Mocking example.
+Hey! welcome, this is an example of simple REST API implementation with clean architecture written in Go Lang with complete Dependency Injection along with Mocking example.

 Inspired by [Manuel Kiessling go-cleanarchitecture](http://manuel.kiessling.net/2012/09/28/applying-the-clean-architecture-to-go-applications/) and [Joshua Partogi TDD training session](https://github.com/jpartogi/tennis-kata-laravel/)